-- I. In most cases, all signs must have the stamp of approval from the Student Affairs office.
+- I. All signs must have the stamp of approval from the Student Affairs office.
 Signs without this stamp will be removed.
-The Director of Leadership Education and Student Activities or designated representative within the Student Affairs office are the only people who can approve signs to be posted.
+The Director of Student Development or designated representative within the Student Affairs office are the only people who can approve signs to be posted.
 Departments and student organizations that have their own bulletin board do not need approval to hang signs on their own board. - II.
 Only registered student organizations, departments, and offices may post signs on community bulletin boards. - III Job listings outside of the Fontbonne community are to be posted only on the Fontbonne Career Services website. - IV.
 Any signs selling materials, goods, or services can be posted only on the community bulletin boards, which are located in Medaille Hall and in the DSAC Caf'.
 Only one copy may be posted at each location. - V. Any individual member of the Fontbonne community who wishes to post a sign (other than on the Community Board) must have the sponsorship of a department, office, or registered student organization.
 For example: If Joe Student wants to post a sign about cutting down all trees in the world he would need to get sponsorship from a student organization like "Pave-the-World Organization" or a department like Student Activities.
 The sponsoring body must have its name on the sign. - VI.
 Any non-Fontbonne organizations wishing to advertise events on campus must be sponsored by a Fontbonne student organization, office, or department.
-The sponsoring Fontbonne body must have its name on the sign.
+The sponsoring Fontbonne body must have its name on the sign. - VII.

-- VII.
 All signs will be dated when approved and must be taken down by the sponsor two weeks after the date on the sign.
 The Director of Leadership Education and Student Activities will give special consideration to longer postings on a case by case basis. - VIII.
-Signs may not be hung on any type of glass, i.e. doors or windows.
-The Office of Residential Life reserves the right to hang signs on the doors and windows of the residence halls in order to get necessary information to the students on campus.
-It is up to individual departments or offices to decide to post signs on their own glass doors or windows. - IX.
-Lawn signs are permissible but must be approved by the Director of Leadership Education and Student Activities. - X. If student organizations fail to follow this posting policy, they will lose their rights to hang signs. - XI.
+Signs may not be hung on any type of glass, i.e. doors or windows. - IX The Office of Residential Life reserves the right to hang signs on the doors and windows of the residence halls in order to get necessary information to the students on campus.
+It is up to individual departments or offices to decide to post signs on their own glass doors or windows. - X. Lawn signs are permissible but must be approved by the Director of Leadership Education and Student Activities.

+- XI.
+If student organizations fail to follow this posting policy, they will lose their rights to hang signs. - XII.
 No sign will be approved that advertises anything that violates the campus alcohol policy.
-No poster will be approved that advertises the use, sales or consumption of alcohol at the designated event.

-The fact that a flyer/notice is posted on a campus bulletin board does not mean that the University endorses the message.
+The fact that a flyer/notice is posted on a campus bulletin board does not mean that the University endorses the message. - XIII.
 Internal postings may be hung in the following locations:

-· · · · · · · · · · · · · · · · · · · Ryan Hall: Student dining hall, back entrance to right of wood walls (this is Student Organization space only); front main doors entering or exiting the dining hall; stairwells, first floor stairwells next to door; arcade entrance to building right wall.
-East/Science Buildings: Arcade entrance to the right wall; horseshoe entrance to the right wall; bulletin boards by stairwells.
-Library: Ask someone at desk to post.
-St. Joseph's Hall Bulletin board next to elevator; first floor fire doors.
-Medaille Hall: Second floor doors; bulletin boards, walls to right of main entrance.
+Ryan Hall: student dining hall, back entrance to right of wood walls (this is Student Organization space only); front main doors entering or exiting the dining hall; stairwells, first floor stairwells next to door; arcade entrance to building right wall.

+East/Anheuser Busch Hall Buildings: arcade entrance to the right on wall; horseshoe entrance to the right on wall; bulletin boards by stairwells.

+Library: ask someone at desk to post.

+St. Joseph's Hall: bulletin board next to elevator; first floor fire doors.

+Medaille Hall: second floor doors; bulletin boards, walls to right of main entrance.

-Any signs displayed in unnaproved areas will be removed.
+XIV.
+Any signs displayed in unapproved areas will be removed.